How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 This step-by-step walk-through on how to start a blog in 2018 will show you exactly how you can set up a website in 15 minutes.

-Yes, it may take you longer than 15 minutes to read this post, it will certainly take you just over 30 minutes to follow along with the video at the bottom of this article, but once you know what you are doing – the whole process really does take just 15 minutes to have a blog up and running.
+Yes, it may take you longer than 15 minutes to read this post, it will certainly take you just over 30 minutes to follow along with the video above this article, but once you know what you are doing – the whole process really does take just 15 minutes to have a blog up and running.

 Bonus: No coding or Photoshop knowledge is required.
 This really is the non-techie way to start your very own blog right now.

-Blogger.com launched in 1999 and WordPress launched in 2003, and with blogging still very popular today, blogging has certainly stood the test of time and proven that it isn’t a passing trend.
-Nearly 20 years in Internet years is a very long time indeed.
+Blogger.com launched in 1999 and WordPress launched in 2003, blogging has certainly stood the test of time and proven that it isn’t a passing trend.
+Today, blogging is still very popular, nearly 20 years in Internet years is a very long time indeed.

-Now, if you don’t have 15 minutes to spare and would prefer that your site is set-up for you, with a bespoke design, then be sure to contact me using the link below, so we can discuss your project.
+Now, if you don’t have 15 minutes to spare and would prefer that your site is set-up for you, with a bespoke design and optimised for the search engines, then be sure to contact me using the link below, so we can discuss your project.

 I want to help as many people as I can to get started online and earning an income from doing something they are passionate about.